heltonmarx/goami/README.md

 ## Installation and Requirements

 The following command will install the notification api for Go along with the binaries.
-Also, utilizing this lib requires OSX 10.8 or higher.
-It will simply not work on lower versions of OSX.

 ```sh
 go get github.com/heltonmarx/goami/ami